YannHS/aero-dot-org-website/content/en/_index.md

 ---
-title: Dot Org Theme Demo
+title: uOAT
-description: This is the demo site for Dot Org Theme.
-The title description and images front matter is required for meta og content.
+description: University of Ottawa Aerospace Team
 showHeader: false
 showSubpages: false
 ---

 {{< columns count=2 >}}
 {{< column >}}
-# We Fucking Build Planes!
+# We Build Planes!

 {{< intro >}}
 **Our Mission:** Ever since we, **The Aerospace Team** Fucking **FAILED** at SAE, we wanted to build a better plane.
 This website will help us gain *valuable* sponsor money to better fund spektrum reveivers and carbon-fiber plingus.